StefanTerdell/zod-to-json-schema/README.md

 - Supports all relevant schema types, basic string, number and array length validations and string patterns.
 - Resolves recursive and recurring schemas with internal `$ref`s.
-- Also able to target Open API 3 (Swagger) specification for paths.
+- Also able to target legacy Open API 3.0 specification for path schemas (3.1 supports regular Json Schema).

 ### Usage